Editor's Note: This is a modified version of Ink World's comprehensive U.S. Top 20 report. For the full report, please see our April 2003 issue.

 U.S. Sales: $50 million (estimated).

-Major Products: Screen, UV and solvent-based inks.
+Major Products: Screen, UV, digital and solvent-based inks.

 Key Personnel: Ed Carhart, CEO of Sericol International; Mitch Bode, senior VP; Chris Lomas, vice president of sales; Terry Amerine, digital business development manager.

 Operating Facilities: Nine.